Skip to content

 • re-frame-pair (the upstream nREPL companion) consumes only the surfaces above.
 It depends on re-frame2; it does not depend on re-frame-10x.

-• Causa (the structural successor to re-frame-10x; Maven coord day8/re-frame2-causa) is built as a renderer of the same surfaces — a registered trace listener, a consumer of epoch-history, a query consumer of the registrar, a UI on top.
-Causa and pair share the substrate; one does not depend on the other.
+• Xray (the structural successor to re-frame-10x; Maven coord day8/re-frame2-xray) is built as a renderer of the same surfaces — a registered trace listener, a consumer of epoch-history, a query consumer of the registrar, a UI on top.
+Xray and pair share the substrate; one does not depend on the other.

 The framework is infrastructure-complete for AI-tool consumption: data shapes, query APIs, retention policies, configuration knobs, production elision.
 Downstream tools own presentation and orchestration; they do not need to ship infrastructure that should live in the framework.